SAP source reference

 Example: "Body": "%[html.content]"

-DateFormat (String)
+DateFormat (string)

 The format of a date injected thanks to the tokens @Now and @RefreshDate.

-All .NET formats are supported, and default is yyyy-MM-ddTHH:mm:ssZ (ISO 8601).
+All .NET formats are supported, and the default is yyyy-MM-ddTHH:mm:ssZ (ISO 8601).

 Alternatively, to handle Unix timestamps, enter UnixEpoch.